Patna: Ancient Era

 Traditional Buddhist literature attributes foundation of Patna 490 BCE as Ajatashatru, the king of Magadha, wanted to shift his capital from the hilly Rajagrha (today Rajgir) to a strategically chosen place to better combat the Licchavis of Vaishali.
 He chose the site on the bank of the Ganges and fortified the area.
 Gautama Buddha travelled through this place in the last year of his life.
-He prophesied a great future for this place even as he predicted its ruin due to flood, fire and feud.
-According to Dieter Schlingloff, the Buddhist accounts may have presented the grandeur of Patna as a prophecy and that its wooden fortifications unlike other early historic Indian cities indicate that it might be much older than thought but only archaeological excavation and C14 dates of its wooden palisades which is presently lacking may establish this.
+He prophesied a great future for this place even as he predicted its ruin due to flood, fire, and feud.
+According to Dieter Schlingloff, the Buddhist accounts may have presented the grandeur of Patna as a prophecy and that its wooden fortifications, unlike other early historic Indian cities, indicate that it might be much older than thought but only archaeological excavation and C14 dates of its wooden palisades which is presently lacking may establish this.

 Mauryan Empire

 Megasthenes, the Indo-Greek historian and ambassador to the court of Chandragupta Maurya, gave one of the earliest accounts of the city.
 He wrote that the city was on the confluence of the rivers Ganga and Arennovoas (Sonabhadra – Hiranyawah) and was 9 mi long and 1.75 mi wide.
 Megasthenes, the Greek ambassador to India, described the city as the greatest city on earth during its heyday.
 The Shungas ultimately retained control of Pataliputra and ruled for almost 100 years.
 The Shungas were followed by the Kanvas and eventually by the Guptas.
-A number of Chinese travellers came to India in pursuit of knowledge and recorded their observations about Pataliputra in their travelogues.
+Some Chinese travellers came to India in pursuit of knowledge and recorded their observations about Pataliputra in their travelogues.
 One such famous account was recorded by a Chinese Buddhist traveller Fa Hien, who visited India between 399 and 414 CE, and stayed here for many months translating Buddhist texts.
-When Chinese Buddhist Monk Faxian visited the city in 400 A.D, he found the people to be rich and prosperous; they practised virtue and justice.
-He found that the nobles and householders of the city had constructed several hospitals in which the poor of all countries, the destitute, the crippled and the diseased can get treatment.
+When the Chinese Buddhist Monk Faxian visited the city in 400 A.D, he found the people to be rich and prosperous; they practised virtue and justice.
+He found that the nobles and householders of the city had constructed several hospitals in which the poor of all countries, the needy, the crippled, and the diseased, could get treatment.
 They could receive every kind of help gratuitously.
-Physicians would inspect the diseases, and order them food, drink, and medicines.
+Physicians would inspect the diseases and order them food, drink, and medicines.

 Gupta and Pala empire

-In the years that followed, many dynasties ruled the Indian subcontinent from the city, including the Gupta dynasty and the Pala kings.
+In the years that followed, many dynasties ruled the Indian subcontinent from the city, including the Gupta Empire and the Pala kings.
 With the disintegration of the Gupta empire, Patna passed through uncertain times.
 Bakhtiar Khilji captured Bihar in the 12th century and destroyed everything, and Patna lost its prestige as the political and cultural centre of India.